OWASP/www-chapter-portland-me/index.md

 ## Welcome
 Welcome to the OWASP Portland Maine chapter homepage.
 OWASP Portland Maine is the Maine, United States chapter of OWASP, the Open Web Application Security Project.

-The chapter leaders are Scott Brown, John Ellingsworth, and Tony Quadros.
+The chapter leaders are Scott Brown, John Ellingsworth, Justin Kezer, and Tony Quadros.
 We aim to organize at least 3 chapter meetings per year.

 If you would like to join or participate in our events and network with our community, we'd love to have you!
 Reach us via email at <a href="mailto:portland-me-leaders@owasp.org">portland-me-leaders@owasp.org</a> and stay in touch via:
 - [Twitter](http://twitter.com/owaspmaine)